leodai716/TextAnalyticsandNLP_Project/README.md

 2. Please download the lattest Data file from https://bit.ly/2XzFPMO and put data into a folder in  Data/

 #### Parallel Computing Scripts
-Some of the codes involves multiprocessing, and parallel computation with GPU.
+Scripts involving multiprocessing, and parallel computation with GPU are labeled *_multiprocessing.py.
 Without sufficient computer resources, such code may temporarily and significantly reduce computer performance on other tasks.
 It is advised to use the standard scripts.
+In general, developers/ endusers are not advised to modify anything in multiprocessing scripts.